Murmele/qgis-igc-importer/README.md

 This repository contains the source code for the plugin.

-This plugin base on Simon Goe's work (https://github.com/SGroe/gpx-segment-importer)
+This plugin base on Simon Gröchenig's work (https://github.com/SGroe/gpx-segment-importer)

 ## Overview